IvoryC/BioLockJ/mkdocs/user-guide/docs/Pure-Docker.md

 docker run hello-world
 ```

+For Windows systems, you will need to run PowerShell **as administrator**.

-Notice that many of these commands require a full path.
+For all systems, notice that many of these commands require a full path.
 Here we use **$PWD** so that the commands in code blocks can be copy/pasted.
 Be mindful of your current working directory.

 ## Step 1:
 In powershell or terminal, navigate to a directory where you would like to store all of your BioLockJ materials, and enter the command below.